Yemen's Houthis claim attack on ship in Gulf of Aden, say it could sink | Law-Order

 Ambrey said the ship was heading north during its journey from Khor Fakkan in the United Arab Emirates to Varna, Bulgaria, when the attack occurred.
 "The partially laden vessel briefly slowed from 10 to six knots and deviated course, and contacted the Djiboutian Navy, before returning to her previous course and speed," it said.

-The UK maritime agency said it had received a report of an incident 35 miles south of Al Mukha, a town on Yemen's Red Sea coast, and that an explosion close to a vessel had resulted in damage, the agency said in an advisory note.
+The UK maritime agency said it had received a report of an incident 35 miles south of Al Mukha, a town on Yemen's Red Sea coast, and that an explosion close to a vessel had resulted in damage.
 It did not identify the ship.
 "Military authorities report crew have abandoned the vessel," it said in an updated advisory note early on Monday, adding that the vessel was at anchor and all the crew were safe.

+The CEO of QatarEnergy, Saad al-Kaabi, said on Monday that disruption to shipping in the Red Sea region would impact its deliveries of liquefied natural gas (LNG) but not its production.
+"It's only going to take longer to get it there.
+But it will not reach a point where we have to stop production because there isn't any ship.
+We're okay," Kaabi said at a groundbreaking ceremony at the Ras Laffan petrochemical complex.

+One of the world's largest exporters of LNG, QatarEnergy said in January it had stopped sailing via the Red Sea for security reasons.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)